 What to expect from winter in Krakow

 I must say I was surprised the first time I went to Krakow in winter.
 I definitely didn’t expect it to snow!
-But it did and it turned into this magic winter wonderland with beautiful structures everywhere, cute, charming bars underground with incredible friendly locals.
+But it did and it turned into this magical winter wonderland with beautiful structures everywhere, cute, charming bars underground with incredibly friendly locals.

 So, was it cold?
 Yes.
 Krakow winter temperatures get between -5 and +5 degrees in average, which is perfect for snowfall, but it can also rain.

 You should definitely bring your winter coat, mittens, beanie, and scarf.
 There are plenty of cozy places to warm up and weird hot drinks you can’t even imagine.

 Krakow gets fewer tourists in winter too, which makes it the perfect off-season vacation, yet it is one of the best day trips from Warsaw.